 In Art History, five faculty members are actively expanding conceptualizations of medieval art and architecture while they continue to build upon the Department’s long and distinguished history as a centre for the study of this field.
 They address the medieval world from a variety of geographical, chronological, and methodological perspectives: Early Islamic art and architecture and environmental history (Heba Mostafa); western European and Jewish art and manuscript studies (Adam S. Cohen); medieval China and Silk Roads (Jennifer Purtle); late Gothic and early modern architecture, sculpture, and painting (E. Matt Kavaler); medieval art and architecture of the Mediterranean and cultural exchange (Jill Caskey).

-The study of medieval art and architecture has a long and distinguished history at the University of Toronto, where such influential scholars as Peter Brieger, Elisabeth Alföldi-Rosenbaum, Luba Eleen, Robert Deshman, and Kay Openshaw helped amass a formidable collection of photographs, books, and other research tools that continue to benefit students and faculty members.
-The department’s two medievalists, Jill Caskey and Adam S. Cohen, share a methodological approach that emphasizes close reading of individual objects situated firmly in their specific historical context, as manifest in their various research topics (see their faculty pages for details on current projects) and teaching.
-Some graduate seminars focus on themes, such as patronage or pilgrimage; others focus on specific media or locations, such as medieval books or Rome.
+Although their theoretical and methodological approaches vary, these professors share a commitment to close analysis of individual objects situated firmly in specific historical contexts.
+This commitment is manifest in their current research topics (see faculty pages for details) and teaching.
+Some graduate seminars focus on themes, such as patronage or pilgrimage; others focus on media-related issues or locations, such as Multimedia Transmorphism or China and the Global Middle Ages.
 Dissertations currently being written by Toronto students testify to the diverse interests of the faculty, with topics covering the whole medieval period and a variety of media.